What Is Intermittent Fasting?

 Let me help allay your fears.

-The Truth About Fasting
+What The Science Says About Fasting

 Research (1) shows that after fasting (not eating anything) for 60hrs, resting metabolic rate (RMR) is reduced by only 8%.